 “Judo is the way of the highest or most efficient use of both physical and mental energy.
 Through training in the attack and defence techniques of judo, the practitioner nurtures their physical and mental strength, and gradually embodies the essence of the Way of Judo.
 Thus, the ultimate objective of Judo discipline is to be utilized as a means to self-perfection, and thenceforth to make a positive contribution to society.”

 The basic shiai competition rules are dated 2011-2012.
 These rules are modified by instructions issued by the IJF.
 Aspiring referees and coaches are advised to attend State Refereeing Rules seminars and pre-competition briefings.
 IJF instructional videos are a available at:

 In Victoria children under 9 years old use modified rules with additional safeguards and educational aspects.
 The age of a contestant is their age on December 31 in the year of the competition.
 Competitions are conducted in accordance with the Victorian Sporting code

-(2018) – includes the 2018 Refereeing Rule Changes and must be read in conjunction with the JVI Sporting Code:
+(2019 June 5) – must be read in conjunction with the JVI Sporting Code: